MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-business-rules-recommendations-apply-logic-form.md

 Enter or select the following properties from the business rule command bar.
 1. **Business rule name**: By default, the rule is named *New business rule*.
 We recommend you enter a meaningful name for the business rule.
 1. **Description**: Optionally, add a description.
-1. **Scope**: The scope of the business rule determines which forms the business rule will be applied to.
-Set the scope, according to the following:
+1. **Scope**: The scope of the business rule determines which forms the business rule will be applied.
+You set the scope, according to the following:

     :::row:::
      :::row-end:::